cceckman/nice-dice/README.md

 ## Unsupported expressions

-dicer deals only with finite distributions, not exploding dice.
+nice-dice deals only with finite distributions, not exploding dice.
 (If you want explosions, try [AnyDice](https://anydice.com), which takes a different approach.)